 MembersGear is a paid, open source membership software that can be used for simple membership programs and subscriptions.

 If you have a big, solid customer base, want to send them monthly curated emails and text messages, birthday surprises, then you need a more comprehensive software that can do all the work for you.
 Especially if you run multiple stores and need to centralise your customer database and keep track of the numbers.

 Eber, for example, is an excellent tool that does all the work for you.
-Eber helps you tailor your customer loyalty program according to your business needs, including handy features like member management, virtual gift cards, analytics report, text messaging, email, and more.
+Eber helps you tailor your customer loyalty program according to your business needs, including handy features like member management, digital gift cards, analytics report, text messaging, email, referral, DM, and more.